 Public restrooms on the boardwalk between Webster and Hamilton Avenues are 200 yards or so north

 of the start.

-Leave bag in monitored area on platform behind registration.
+Leave bag in monitored area on beach behind lifeguard station at registration.

 Permitted, no penalty, not popular.

 The swim starts at Lincoln Avenue beach, south of registration.